 Nordic mythology is full of fantastical creatures, magic, and glorious heroes and villains.
 Icelanders have preserved knowledge of the Old Norse religion, even though the country has been officially Christian for 1000 years.

 You will see Old Norse magic symbols throughout Iceland, in the form of paintings, tattoos, and company logos.
-One very well-known Icelandic symbol is aegishjalmur, written as Ægishjálmr in Old Norse.
+One very well-known Icelandic magical staves or symbols is aegishjalmur, written as Ægishjálmr in Old Norse.

 Aegishjalmur Meaning and Pronunciation